Ian Binnie: After the Supreme Court

+Binnie has received various mandates including appointment by the Secretary General of the United Nations to chair the UN Internal Justice Committee (2015-2019).

+New Zealand: David Bain compensation claim

 On November 16, 2011, the New Zealand Justice Minister Simon Power announced that Binnie had been selected to review the David Bain case and Bain's request for compensation for wrongful conviction and imprisonment.